sulfo/xml-sitemap-feed/readme.txt

 This feature can be used to your advantage: by re-saving your most important older posts from time to time, keeping the **lastmod date** fairly recent, you can ensure a priority of at least 80% (0.8) for those URLs.
 And if you have comments on on those pages, the priority will even go up to 90% (0.9).

-If you cannot live with these rules, edit the values `$min_priority`, `$max_priority` and `$frontpage_priority` in xml-sitemap-feed/feed-sitemap.php
+If you cannot live with these rules, edit the values `$min_priority`, `$max_priority` and `$frontpage_priority` in xml-sitemap-feed/feed-sitemap.php but be careful to not do an automatic upgrade or it will overwrite your customisation.

 = Do I need to submit the sitemap to search engines? =

 No. In normal circumstances, your site will be indexed by the major search engines before you know it.
 The search engines will be looking for a robots.txt file and (with this plugin activated) find a pointer in it to the XML Sitemap on your blog.
 The search engines will return on a regular basis to see if your site has updates.

-Read more about _Ping-O-Matic_ under **Does this plugin ping search engines** (below) to make sure your site is under _normal circumstances_ ;)
+( Read more about _Ping-O-Matic_ under **Does this plugin ping search engines** (below) to make sure your site is under _normal circumstances_ ;) )

-But if you have a server without rewrite rules, use your blog without fancy URLs or have it installed in a subdirectory, read **Do I need to change my robots.txt** for more instructions.
+**But** if you have a server _without rewrite rules_, use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old Default value) or have it installed in a _subdirectory_, read **Do I need to change my robots.txt** for more instructions.

 = Does this plugin ping search engines? =